bitgeeky/bitgeeky.github.io/_posts/2015-05-4-Add-Two-Numbers-Without-Using-Arithmetic-Operators.md

 date: 2015-05-4 07:10:56 UTC
 updated: 2015-05-4 07:10:56 UTC
 comments: true
-categories: algorithms coding spoj codeforces codechef topcoder programming codingpage
+categories: algorithms coding spoj codeforces codechef topcoder programming homepage
 ---

 Write a function Add() that returns sum of two integers.
 The function should not use any of the arithmetic operators (+, ++, –, -, .. etc).